KpryKorn/angular-starter/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Contributing

+If you find this starter project useful and have suggestions for improvements, feel free to open an issue or submit a pull request.

+## License

+This project is open-sourced under the MIT License.